 \subsection{Experimental Facility and Model Setup}

-The experiments were conducted in an Eiffel-type wind tunnel at the Spanish National Institute for Aerospace Technology (INTA), Spain.
-The facility features a test section with a square cross-section of $0.4 \times 0.4$~m$^2$ and a length of $2$~m.
+The experiments were conducted in an Eiffel-type wind tunnel.
+The facility has a test section with a square cross-section of $0.4 \times 0.4$~m$^2$ and a length of $2$~m.
 All measurements were performed at a free-stream velocity of $U_\infty=12$~m/s, with a corresponding turbulence intensity below 0.3\%.

-The bluff body is a scaled version of the van model used in \citet{cerutti2020VanCafiero} and \citet{amico2022geneticFurgo,amico2022deep,amico2024flow}, with a height of $H=0.12$~m, a width of $W=0.102$~m, and a length of $L=0.247$~m.
-The clearance between the model and the wind tunnel floor is equal to $h=0.012$~m, leaving a normalized value $h/H=0.1$.
+The bluff body is a scaled version of the van model used in \citet{cerutti2020VanCafiero} and \citet{amico2022geneticFurgo,amico2022deep,amico2024flow}, with a height of $H=0.12$ m, a width of $W=0.102$ m, and a length of $L=0.247$ m.
+The clearance between the model and the wind tunnel floor is equal to $h=0.012$ m, leaving a normalized value $h/H=0.1$.
 This configuration results in a wind tunnel blockage ratio of 7.65\% and a Reynolds number based on width of $Re_W \approx 78,300$.
 It is noted that, even though the external geometry of the model is identical to the referenced study, the interface with the load transducer and the actuation systems is not the same (see \S\ref{ss:actuation}).
-As depicted in \autoref{fig:exp_setup}, the model is positioned on a free-floating platform, maintaining a lateral clearance of approximately $1$~mm with respect to the wind tunnel floor.
+As depicted in \autoref{fig:exp_setup}, the model is positioned on a free-floating platform, maintaining a lateral clearance of approximately $1$ mm with respect to the wind tunnel floor.
 It is rigidly mounted to the platform through rectangular extensions from the wheels, designed so that the wheel base would be flush with the floor.
 This mounting strategy provides a non-intrusive passage for the tubing of the actuation and instrumentation systems, thereby precluding the need for internal support structures and the associated flow corrections.